Overview of Admissions

 The GRE is a requirement for admission to our graduate programs.
 For the upcoming Fall 2023 application cycle, the GRE will be waived for applicants expressing hardship from COVID-19 and other extenuating circumstances.
 These applicants need to request a GRE waiver, along with a justification explaining the circumstances preventing them from taking the examination.
 A request for the waiver should be uploaded as a separate document under the "Additional Information" section of the online application for the Computer Science graduate program.
 All applicants are encouraged to provide additional materials such as, but not limited to, senior/thesis projects, research, or teaching/internship experience in a related field that may help evaluate their suitability for graduate study.
 These materials can be uploaded in the Additional Information section of the application.

 Applicants can send their scores using the GRE codes below.

 GRE Department code: 0402 Computer Sciences

 Hours: Monday-Friday 8:00 a.m. - 9:45 p.m.
 EST

 The test must be taken within the last five (5) years before the desired date of admission.

 Please allow a minimum of 3-4 weeks for a test score to be reported to our campus.
 Please note that the online application status for the GRE is updated automatically as the score is received electronically from ETS.
-The online application will only show a GRE score as 'received' if it has successfully transmitted electronically from ETS; this is done automatically at the Graduate Division level.
+The online application will only show a GRE score as 'received' if it has been successfully transmitted electronically from ETS; this is done automatically at the Graduate Division level.
 If an applicant has ordered a GRE score to be sent to UCR and it is not yet reflected in the online application, ETS should be contacted to determine if all information entered by the applicant was correct (the score report may need to be sent again.

-Students who have taken the TOEFL or IELTS exam, the requirements are listed below.
+For students who have taken the TOEFL or IELTS exam, the requirements are listed below.